Concrete supports

 Resources for parents

-What type of supports help prevent child abuse?
+What type of supports helps build strong families?

 Families are less likely to experience stress that can lead to crisis when they have access to basic needs—like food, housing, health care, and child care.
 These types of support are called concrete supports.
 They reduce the risk of child abuse and neglect by giving parents the tools and resources they need during hard times.
 Families can focus on building strong, healthy relationships with their children when they don’t have to worry about these basics.